zellio/j-mode/README.md

 * <kbd>C-c C-l</kbd> Executes the current line
 * <kbd>C-c C-r</kbd> Executes the current region
 * <kbd>C-c C-c</kbd> Executes the current buffer

+NB.
+Java on many Linux systems provides an executable which is sadly named `jconsole`.
+This means that there is a good chance `j-mode` will attempt to start the Java console up instead of the J console when beginning a new REPL session.
+The easiest fix for this, as I doubt that we can convince the Java packagers to rename their executable, is to set the `j-console-cmd` variable provided by `j-console.el`.
+This can be done either directly or via the `custom-set-variables` block.

 ## J Help